QCD corrections to charged-current decays with Heavy Sterile Neutrinos in initial or final state and their impact on $\tau$ decays: Numerical Analysis

-Thus we are able to exclude mixing angles for $m_N \in [m_\tau, \SI{3}{\giga\electronvolt}]$ not probed by the LHC.
-Recently it was pointed out that indeed the LHC might already be capable of probing mixing angles for mixing of sterile neutrinos with $\tau$ neutrinos \cite{Tireli:2025pno}.
+Recently it was pointed out that indeed the LHC might already be capable of probing mixing angles for mixing of sterile neutrinos with $\tau$ neutrinos far more efficiently \cite{Tireli:2025pno}.
 A reinterpretation of the existing LHC data would be highly interesting.